beckym223/manual_work/E6_long_edited.md

 patronizing a particular store, consumers are putting themselves in a position where they can be exploited.
-Their loyalty puts the firm in a have notions regarding what nominal wage increases should  or should not be.
-This, of course, is just one of many anomalies in the form of indexed contracts.
+Their loyalty puts the firm in a
-80oMarika Karanassou, Hector Sala, and Dennis J.  Snower (2003) find considerable long-run trade-off between  inflation and unemployment in a model with nominal price  staggering and money growth.
-81 See also Blinder and Don Choi (1990) and Blinder et al. (1998).
-82 The meaning of customer markets was especially ex- plored by Arthur Okun (1978).
-83 derive this result from Kackmeister's data in the following way.
-He finds that in the nineteenth century, only  5 percent of items changed their prices per month.
-This  means that the average spell of constant prices would have  been 20 months (the inverse).
-But that is a biased statistic for the average length of time between price changes for an  item on the shelf.
-The difference between the average spell  of employment or unemployment and the average spell  being experienced by an individual suggests a rule of thumb  ratio for four to one.
-Using this ratio as a rule of thumb  suggests that the spell between price changes averaged over the individual items on the shelf would be 80 months.

 ### ---Economics-2007-0-25.txt---